luckey234/task-strategy/README.md

 - Simulated slow network data loading
 - Random scrolling to any Pokémon in the list

-## Setup

-1. Clone the repository:

-2. Install dependencies:

-3. Run the application:

-4. Open in the browser:

 ## Future Improvements
 - Add unit tests.